We all want to drive more traffic to our site and succeed with Pinterest.

 I did this in the beginning and joined really trashy group boards with the result that my pins and profile suffered from those boards.

-Another problem with crappy group boards is that Pinterest associates your pins with these trashy boards.
+Another problem with crappy group boards is that Pinterest associates your pins with these trashy boards as well.

 As a consequence, it’ll show your gorgeous pins to fewer people.